 context: Context, appConversation: YourAppConversation): Intent {

-// Create the intent backed by the MessagingService.
+// Creates the intent backed by the MessagingService.

 val intent = Intent(context, MessagingService::class.java)

-// This action string lets the MessagingService know this is a "reply" request.
+// Lets the MessagingService know this is a reply request.

 intent.action = ACTION_REPLY